<< Click to Display Table of Contents >>

 Note: To use the ACCOUNTS_FB_READONLY datasource from other programs, you may first have to copy the three files icudt30.dll, icuin30.dll, and icuuc30.dll from the program's installation directory (normally C:\Program Files\Accounts, or C:\Program Files (x86)\Accounts on 64-bit computers) to the Windows System directory (generally C:\Windows\System32).

-Also, if you have the Standalone version of ACCOUNTS, you may not be able to access data through that datasource while ACCOUNTS is running at the same time.
+Also, if you have the Standard version of ACCOUNTS, you may not be able to access data through that datasource while ACCOUNTS is running at the same time.
 That should not be a problem if you have a Network version of ACCOUNTS.

 Editing the ODBC Datasource Before you can Use it